 Upgrade to a (small) Business account: These accounts cost $20 per month per license, but one of the features is upgrading your cap to 300 participants.

-Upgrade to 500 participants with the Large Meetings add-on: This costs $50 per month per host, and you can greatly expand the number of participants that can join.
+Upgrade to 500 participants with the Large Meetings add-on: This costs $50 per month per host (when billed monthly), and you can greatly expand the number of participants that can join.
 Browse all add-ons in the billing section of your Zoom account after you sign in.
 You can also upgrade to the Enterprise account tier to unlock this option.

 Upgrade to 1,000 participants: An alternative add-on lets you have meetings with up to 1,000 people for particularly large events.
-This increases the price to $90 per month per host.
+This increases the price to $90 per month per host when billed monthly.

 How to set up a workstation for frequent Zoom meetings